Minnesota Wildflowers

 [photo of flowers] 1 to a few flowers are at the end of branching stems at the top of the plant.
 Individual flowers are about ½ inch across with 5 yellow round to oval petals that may have a dull point or a small notch at the tip.
 There are numerous yellow-tipped stamens, that turn reddish brown with age, covering the greenish center.
 The 5 sharply pointed green sepals under the flower bend back away from the flower.

-[photo of basal leaves] There are a few to several long stemmed compound basal leaves with a large kidney-shaped leaflet, sometimes round or lobed, at the end and several small leaflets along the stem.
+[photo of basal leaves] There are a few to several long stalked compound basal leaves with a large kidney-shaped leaflet, sometimes round or 3-lobed, at the end with several smaller leaflets along the stalk.
 Basal leaves can be 18 inches long, with the end leaflet to 7 inches long and wide.

-[photo of stem leaves] The compound stem leaves are alternately attached, with the end leaflet divided into 3 pointed lobes.
-The end leaflet is to 4½ inches long and 3½ inches wide.
-There are 2 leaf-like appendages (stipules) attached to the main stem at the leaf joint.
+[photo of stem leaves] The compound stem leaves are alternately attached, with the end leaflet divided into 3 coarsely toothed lobes.
+The end leaflet is to 4½ inches long and 3½ inches wide and 3-lobed.
+The pair of leafy appendages (stipules) attached at the base of the stalk are conspicuous with large sharp teeth.
 Stem leaves near the base of the plant have 1 or more additional pairs of smaller leaflets.
-All leaves are coarsely toothed and very hairy, and become progressively smaller as they ascend the stem.
-The main stem is covered in stiff hairs.
+All leaves are very hairy, and become progressively smaller and shorter stalked as they ascend the stem, stalkless in the flowering branches.
+Stems are covered in stiff hairs.

 [photo of fruit] Fruit is a dry oval seed; the seed head is covered in hooks